CCurl/c4/README.md

 | (tsp)      | (--N)   | Offset of the third stack pointer |

 ## C4 Strings
-Strings in C4 are both counted and NULL terminated.<br/>
-C4 also supports NULL-terminated strings with no count byte (ztype).<br/>
+Strings in C4 are NULL-terminated strings with no count byte (ztype).<br/>

 ## Format specifiers in `ftype` and `."`
 Similar to the printf() function in C, C4 supports formatted output using '%'. <br/>